Mother, May I Sleep with Danger? (2016 film)

-Mother, May I Sleep with Danger? is a 2016 American television thriller film directed by Melanie Aitkenhead, written by Amber Coney, and starring James Franco (who conceived the story), Emily Meade, Tori Spelling, Leila George, Ivan Sergei, Nick Eversman, Emma Rigby, Amber Coney and Christie Lynn Smith.
-It is a remake of the 1996 film Mother, May I Sleep with Danger?, but with a vampire theme as well as original actors Tori Spelling and Ivan Sergei in different roles.
-The film premiered on Lifetime on June 18, 2016.
+Mother, May I Sleep with Danger? is a 2016 American television thriller film directed by Melanie Aitkenhead, written by Amber Coney from a story by James Franco, who stars alongside Emily Meade, Tori Spelling, Leila George, and Ivan Sergei.
+It is a remake of the 1996 film Mother, May I Sleep with Danger?, reimagined as a lesbian vampire love story, with original actors Spelling and Sergei in different roles.
+Originally announced in December 2015, the film premiered on Lifetime on June 18, 2016.